n3ddih/NahamconCTF-writeups/Web/README.md

 Checking more on [List of HTTP Header](https://en.wikipedia.org/wiki/List_of_HTTP_header_fields)

-I found an interesting header `X-Forwarded-For`
+I found another interesting header `X-Forwarded-For`
 >A de facto standard for identifying the originating IP address of a client connecting to a web server through an HTTP proxy or load balancer.

 Okay let's try this 🤔